 Plants are Sensitive

 Before you start packing your houseplants in the back of a big moving truck, remember that your plants are extremely sensitive to hot and cold weather alike.
 Even a little exposure to cold weather can leave your houseplants burned by the low temperatures.
 Hot weather can quickly wilt and kill your houseplants, too.
 Never transport your houseplants in the back of a moving van or pickup truck.
 Your houseplants should always ride with you in a climate-controlled vehicle.
 Think of them as part of your family is an excellent guideline.
 Your indoor plants comfort is important.

 Moving During Cold Climate

 When the cold climate is here, be sure to wrap your plants up before taking them outside to the car so they don’t get too cold or freeze.
 A paper bag provides the best insulation, but a plastic bag will do in a pinch.
 Even a brief moment walking them to the car in the cold can severely damage your plants so much that you will not be able to revive them.
 Try to have the car warmed up before you put the plants in and don’t let their leaves touch the windows or the cold will burn them.

 Would you hire a professional to move your house plants?

 Do Not Leave Your Plants in a Hot Car

 When the hot climate is here, take care not to let your houseplants overheat.
 Always provide them shade in the car so the sun cannot beat down on them.
 The hot sun can burn your plants even in a moving vehicle that has the air conditioning on if you do not provide adequate shade.
 You also must take care not to keep them in a stationary vehicle on a warm day as the temperatures can rise to unreasonable levels in just a few short minutes.
-This is particularly important for those customers who purchase a plant from us and are taking it home with them.
 Do not leave your plants in a hot car.
 Once you purchase your new plants, you need to go straight home and get your new plant in a safe environment.